wwarthen/RomWBW/ReadMe.txt

 to the system image contained in ROM.
 You may find that you are unable to load the .com file because it is too large to fit in available application RAM (TPA).
-Unfortunately, in this case, you will not be able to use the .com file to start your system.
+Unfortunately, in this case, you will not be able to use the .com file mechanism to start your system.

-If you do not have easy access to a ROM programmer, it is entirely possible to reprogram your system ROM using the FLASH utility from Will Sowerbutts.
+If you do not have easy access to a ROM programmer, it is usually possible to reprogram your system ROM using the FLASH utility from Will Sowerbutts.
 This application called FLASH.COM can be found on the ROM drive of any running system.
-In this case, you would need to transfer the new ROM image (.rom) over to your system using XModem.
+In this case, you would need to transfer the new ROM image (.rom) over to your system using XModem (or one of the other mechanisms described in the Transferring Files section below).
 The ROM image will be too large to fit on your RAM drive, so you will need to transfer it to a larger storage drive.
-Once the ROM image is on your system, you can use the FLASH application to update your ROM:
+Once the ROM image is on your system, you can use the FLASH application to update your ROM.
+The following is a typical example of transferring ROM image using XModem and flashing the chip in-situ.

     E>xm r rom.img